joelmccracken/tab-saver/README.md

 also, it commits each change with git.

 If anyone ever thinks it would be useful, i'll license MIT and maybe release on mozillas app market thing.

+# TODO
+- validate that session name strings are not empty (so it doesnt store ".json" files)
+- merge sessions?
+- basically need to support "inbox" -- there is something about this tab that I need to do